AriPerkkio/tutorial-vite-plugin/src/content/tutorial/1-vite-plugin/1-yaml-plugin/1-importing-yaml-files/content.md

 In this tutorial we'll go through steps for creating custom Vite plugins.
 We'll start by creating a custom Vite plugin for loading `.yaml` files.

-Our goal is to be able to import `content.yaml` file in the Javascript file and use it as plain Javascript object.
+Our goal is to be able to import `content.yaml` file in a Javascript file and use it as plain Javascript object.

 ```js [index.js]
 import content from "./content.yaml";